teresaibarra/tothebeat/README.md

 This script should work with any wearable/Bluetooth Low Energy device that transmits Heart Rate Measurement data.
 The device originally used to create this script can be found [here](https://www.amazon.com/gp/product/B0CRQW6T18), but a cheaper one should work fine.

 To identify the device's name, use a tool such as [Bluetility](https://github.com/jnross/Bluetility).
-Once identified, replace `DEVICE_NAME` in the `serve_hr.py` script with the correct name."
+Once identified, replace `DEVICE_NAME` in the `serve_hr.py` script with the correct name.